This work by Dan Russell is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 The S waves (Secondary waves) in an earthquake are examples of Transverse waves.
 S waves propagate with a velocity slower than P waves, arriving several seconds later.

 Water waves are an example of waves that involve a combination of both longitudinal and transverse motions.
 As a wave travels through the waver, the particles travel in clockwise circles.
 The radius of the circles decreases as the depth into the water increases.
-The movie below shows a water wave travelling from left to right in a region where the depth of the water is greater than the wavelength of the waves.
-I have identified two particles in yellow to show that each particle indeed travels in a clockwise circle as the wave passes.
+The animation at right shows a water wave travelling from left to right in a region where the depth of the water is greater than the wavelength of the waves.
+I have identified two particles in orange to show that each particle indeed travels in a clockwise circle as the wave passes.

 The Rayleigh surface waves are the waves that cause the most damage during an earthquake.
 They travel with velocities slower than S waves, and arrive later, but with much greater amplitudes.
 These are also the waves that are most easily felt during an earthquake and involve both up-down and side-to-side motion.